jeff-r-koyaltech/libaxolotl-uwp/README.md

 # libaxolotl-windows
-An independent implementation of the axolotl protocol, loosely based on WhisperSystems/libaxolotl-java.
+An implementation of the axolotl protocol, based on WhisperSystems/libaxolotl-java.

 Depends on langboost/curve25519-uwp.